souheilredjeb/Linsolve/README.md

 - Performance optimizations for large-scale problems.
 - Integration with other mathematical libraries.

-## Contributions

-Contributions are welcome!
-Please feel free to fork the repository and submit pull requests with enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
 For commercial use cases, please contact the project maintainers to discuss terms and permissions.

-## Acknowledgments

-Thanks to all contributors and the open-source community for supporting this project.